tuanlamit/python-netmiko-script-2/README.md

 However, we could access these switches via a terminal server.

-The testing switches' console ports connect to the console (octal) cables.
+The testing switches' console ports connect to the console cables (octal cables in this case).

 These console cables are screwed into the HWIC/NIM modules on the terminal servers (ex: C2800/2600/2900 or ISR4221 routers).